 Playwrights include: Tennessee Williams, David Mamet, Arthur Miller, Chekhov, Shakespeare, among others.

 Private coaching is available in a one on one basis, or in a small group.
 Please contact me at email@example.com to schedule an appointment:

 “Soul: that which is in us, that is most human.”

 The workshop includes exercises concerning important actors’ questions, such as: Who Am I?; What Are My Circumstances?; What Are My Relationships?; What Do I Want?; What’s In My Way?; and What Do I Do To Get What I Want?
-Each of these questions is explored through a series of exercises (2-3 minutes each) designed to give a deeper reality to your character.
+Each of these questions is explored through a series of exercises designed to give a deeper reality to your character.
 The exercises are prepared outside of class and performed and critiqued during the class.
 The focus of the workshop is the actors’ objectives (“I want”) and obstacles to that objective (“what prevents me from getting what I want?
 Who is for me and against me?”).

 Experience: Welcome, but not necessary.

 “Acting is not an imitation of life, but a greater truth.”

 Some of the alumni of The Neighborhood Playhouse are: Robert Duvall, Allison Janney, Dylan McDermott, Diane Keaton, Jeff Goldblum, James Caan and David Mamet.